-The members of each of such boards or commissions shall be appointed by the city council from the qualified electors of the city, none of whom shall hold any paid office or employment in the city government.
-They shall be subject to removal by motion of the city council adopted by at least five affirmative votes.
+The members of each of such boards or commissions shall be appointed by the mayor and city council from the qualified electors of the city, none of whom shall hold any paid office or employment in the city government.
+They shall be subject to removal by the mayor and city council by a motion adopted by at least five affirmative votes.
 The members thereof shall serve for a term of four years and until their respective successors are appointed and qualified.

-The members first appointed to such boards and commissions shall so classify themselves by lot that the term of one of each of their number shall expire each succeeding July 1st.
-Where the total number of the members of a board or commission to be appointed exceeds four, the classification by lot shall provide for the pairing of terms to such an extent as is necessary in order that the terms of at least one and not more than two shall expire in each succeeding year.
+The members first appointed to such boards and commissions shall so classify themselves by lot that the term of one of each of their number shall expire each succeeding October 1st.

-Thereafter, any appointment to fill an unexpired term shall
+Where the total number of the members of a board or commission to be appointed exceeds four, the classification by lot shall provide for the paring of terms to such an extent as is necessary in order that the terms of at least one and not more than two shall expire in each succeeding year.

-be for such unexpired period.
+Thereafter, any appointment to fill an unexpired term shall be for such unexpired period.
+(As amended July 2, 1974 and July 6, 1966).